zkayyali812/pipeline-samples/singapore-gateway-pipelines/README.md

     2. Application files are stored [here](../argo/operators/multicluster-engine/)
     3. MCE configuration is exactly [here](../argo/operators/multicluster-engine/multiclusterengine.yaml).
 Currently ManagedServiceAccount is enabled

+Miro diagrams detailing how the Pipeline functions and how to deploy it can be found [here](https://miro.com/app/board/uXjVO-ggYrA=/)

 ## Prereqs

 1. OCP Cluster 4.8+